 In a wider context – the first commercially available microprocessor is launched by Intel

-Bloody Sunday – British paratroopers kill 26 unarmed civilians during a protest march in Londonderry.
+Bloody Sunday, 30 January – British paratroopers kill 14 unarmed civilians and wound 15 more during a protest march in Londonderry.

-The IRA explodes a bomb in Aldershot, killing 7 people (six women and a Roman Catholic chaplain), the first of many Irish republican terrorist attacks on mainland Britain.
+The IRA explodes a bomb in Aldershot, killing 7 people (six civilians and a Roman Catholic chaplain), the first of many Irish republican terrorist attacks on mainland Britain.

 Ugandan dictator Idi Amin expels 55,000 Ugandan Asians; many obtain refuge in Britain.

 Philips launched their Model 1500 Video Cassette Recorder (VCR).

-The United Kingdom joins the European Economic Community.
+The United Kingdom joined the European Economic Community.

-Pink Floyd release Dark Side of the Moon.
+Pink Floyd released Dark Side of the Moon.